What is the 2025 Met Gala theme? "Superfine: Tailoring Black Style" explained

 "Ultimately, it's someone who wants to use clothes as armor in a way to impact the way in which people perceive them and fight stereotypes that are sometimes rooted in racism," she said.

-Dandyism isn't limited to men.
+Dandyism isn't just for men.
 Janelle Monáe, who sits on the Met Gala's host committee, is known for her dandy style, with tailored suits, ornate bowties and oversized hats.

 What were past Met Gala themes through the years?